How To Use A Skills Matrix

 A Skills matrix is a table that includes a list of the team member’s names down the left side and then various skills and capabilities listed across the top.
 At each intersection of the employee’s name and the skill, there is an indication (typically a number) of how proficient that person is in that particular area.

-The following three steps will help you put the project management solution of a skills matrix together.
+The following three steps will help you put the skills matrix together.

 - First, you would include such areas of proficiency across the top as Management, Leadership, Client Service, Project Management, Technical, Help Desk, Documentation, and so forth.
 Or, drill down into specific technical skills that the person possesses such as being able to develop in certain programming languages, testing skills, etc There is no set rule as far as what needs to be across of this project management solution for determining skill sets.
 It’s up to you and your particular needs at that time.